WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20240122-implementation_plan_moderation_metrics.md

     sum(case when violation = 'other' then 1 else 0 end) as otherCount,
     sum(case when decision_action = 'marked_sensitive' or decision_action = 'deindexed_sensitive' or decision_action = 'deindexed_copyright' then 1 else 0 end) as confirmedCount,
     sum(case when decision_action = 'rejected_reports' then 1 else 0 end) as rejectedCount,
-    sum(case when decision_action = 'discarded_reports' then 1 else 0 end) as duplicateCount,
+    sum(case when decision_action = 'dededuplicated_reports' then 1 else 0 end) as deduplicatedCount,
   by bin(5m)
 | sort @timestamp desc
 ```